shockjiang/cpu-sensor/README.md

     - testing identities
     - testing zone and its data
     - testing configuration: configuration file, trust anchor, db file
-  - demonstrates some apps that integrating NDNS in its code
+  - demonstrate some apps that integrating NDNS in its code
     - query-ndns: fetch RR from NDNS and validate it
     - cpu-sensor: get local CPU temperature and store it in NDNS